Innovate-Inc/Web-AppBuilderWidgets/client/stemapp/widgets/ElevationProfileTable/README.md

 Elevation Profile Widget
 ==========================

-Elevation Profile is a configurable widget to display the elevation profile for a selected feature or a measured line along with a web map.
+Elevation Profile is a configurable widget that displays elevation profile for a selected feature or a measured line along with a web map.
 This is very similar to the Elevation Profile Template [View it live](http://www.arcgis.com/apps/Elevations/index.html?webmap=8dd583ea3de64e40b92ea5a261d0c6c8) but with additional functionality.
 This widget is modeled after the Attribute Table where it is docked at the bottom of portion of the browser.
+This widget requires the developer edition of WebApp Builder version 1.1.

 ## Sections
 * [Features](#features)